 Another great tip that comes from the Ayurvedic tradition is to abstain from drinking water about 30 minutes before and after eating, since it dilutes gastric acids and interferes with proper digestion.

-Instead, you can make a calming lavender or chamomile tea an hour afterwards, which will help with digestion and assimilation and will calm organ function after a big or heavy meal.
+Instead, you can make a calming lavender or chamomile tea an hour afterward, which will help with digestion and assimilation and will calm organ function after a big or heavy meal.

 4. The Best Face Masks for Skin Regeneration

 Problem complexion is a side-effect of many lifestyle and environmental stressors.
-In order to achieve clear skin, it is essential to eliminate impurities both internally through cleansing and externally through gentle exfoliation.
+To achieve clear skin, it is essential to eliminate impurities both internally through cleansing and externally through gentle exfoliation.